-The Trustee defines a significant vote as one that is linked to the Scheme's stewardship priorities/themes.
+As noted in last year's statement, the Trustees define a significant vote as one that is linked to the Scheme's stewardship priorities/themes.
 A vote could also be significant for other reasons, e.g. due to the size of holding.
 Given the nature of the Scheme's holdings, this is unlikely to be a material consideration for the Trustee.